dhruv-garg/WildFlySwarm/README.md

 -> wildfly-swarm-run

-Navigate to a browser and type http://localhost:8080/api/hello
+*Navigate to a browser* and type http://localhost:8080/api/hello

 What we did in the whole process was, we built a JAX-RS web applicationusing native Java EE with the JBoss Forge tooling and then ran it as a microservice inside WildFlySwarm.

-Source: MicroServices for Java Developers Book by Christian Posta
+**Source**: MicroServices for Java Developers Book by Christian Posta